 - 26 26.
 Szalonna / Hungarian Smoked Bacon

 - 30 30.
 Lap Yuk (From China)

 - 32 After Thoughts

 Welcome to our list of 30+ Different Types of Bacon from around the world.
 So why the H.. have we taken the time to gather this huge list of different kinds of bacon?
 Well, we love bacon and most people love bacon.
-In a recent year, more and more types of bacon have seen the light of day.
+In recent years, more and more types of bacon have seen the light of day.

 Lately, Bacon has rightfully been honored as the star of many recipes.
-But since some people don’t eat regular bacon due to religious reasons there has been found substitutes as you can see here below.
+But since some people don’t eat regular bacon due to religious reasons there have been found substitutes as you can see here below.
 Another reason is vegetarians, even thou they don’t want to eat meat they still want to get the taste of bacon, and that is also why multiple types of Vegan Bacon has seen the light.

 So, what if you are limiting yourself to just one type of bacon.
 That sounds horrifying, right?
-However, it’s a sad fate and a fact of life of that most people are limiting themselves to eating only one type of bacon.
+However, it’s a sad fate and a fact of life that most people are limiting themselves to eating only one type of bacon.
 That’s just outright horrifying.

-There are tons of different types of bacon from around the world, so you just have to find out what kinds you that you want to try out.
+There are tons of different types of bacon from around the world, so you just have to find out what kind you that you want to try out.
 So, let’s eat some delicious bacon so we can get as many types of bacon right in front of you.

 We have compiled this list so that you are able to see most types of bacon